 Dietetic Internships (DI) - ACEND accredited supervised practice only for RDN eligibility (must complete DPD and have a bachelor's degree before entry).
+Combined graduate degree or stand-alone DI programs are best for Texas A&M University DPD graduates, depending on their situation and career goals.
+See Dr. Beathard for assistance, if needed.

-Coordinated Programs in Dietetics (CP) - ACEND accredited programs for undergraduates and post-baccalaureate students that provides coursework and supervised practice in a single program for RDN eligibility
+Coordinated Programs in Dietetics (CP) - ACEND accredited programs for undergraduates and post-baccalaureate students that provides coursework and supervised practice in a single program for RDN eligibility (These are not programs recommended for Texas A&M University DPD graduates as you will be retaking coursework).

-Future Education Model Graduate Programs - ACEND accredited program for graduates that integrates coursework and experiential learning for RDN eligibility.
+Future Education Model Graduate Programs - ACEND accredited program for post-baccalaureate students that integrates coursework and experiential learning for RDN eligibility.
+(These are not programs recommended for Texas A&M University DPD graduates as you will be retaking coursework).